 Best Type of Smoker for a Beginner

 So, out of the different types above, what one is the best for a beginner?
 I would recommend getting an electric, charcoal, or pellet smoker.
-Offset smokers aren’t great for beginners, as mentioned above, and I really view propane smokers as inferior versions of electric smokers.
+Offset smokers aren’t great for beginners, as mentioned above, and propane smokers are harder to control than their electric counterparts.

 Why electric?
 They are dead simple to use and consistently produce great results.